 The Bayonet Constitution neutered the monarchy, just as the wars of Kamehameha had neutered the male warrior class.
 Kamehameha splintered the paddle — pledging not to kill elderly, women or children — but left few capable or willing to fight for the monarchy.

 There was only minimal protest when the Royalists were challenged.
-Kalākaua didn’t resist, which frustrated sister Lili’uokalani into conspiring to remove her brother from power; nor did Kalākaua demand change during the years until his death in 1891.
+Kalākaua didn’t resist, which frustrated sister Lydia into conspiring to remove her brother from power; nor did Kalākaua demand change during the years until his death in 1891.
 Even the Wilcox rebellion in 1895 could only field an insurgent force of around 70 Kānaka. [source]

 The misrepresentation and admiration of Kamehameha’s legacy therefore triggers more anger and animosity in the islands.
-It was Kamehameha who conquered and killed; Kamehameha who colonized islands against the will of inhabitants and their leaders; and Kamehameha who planted the seeds for the eventual usurpation of this island chain. [source]
+It was Kamehameha who conquered and killed; Kamehameha who colonized islands against the will of inhabitants and their chiefs; and Kamehameha who planted the seeds for the eventual usurpation of this island chain. [source]

 Blaming people today who had nothing to do with these events does not alter the facts of history.
 Americans in Hawai’i for example do not blame young Japanese children for the attacks on Pearl Harbor.

 As we suffer too often in America today, the monarchy put profits before the people in their kingdom.
-Waging military campaigns for 30 years, building royal palaces and offices, sending emissaries around the globe and their keiki to the most prestigious foreign schools cost money.
+Waging military campaigns for 30 years, building royal palaces and offices, sending emissaries around the globe and keiki to the most prestigious foreign schools cost money.

 Supplies of sandalwood lasted only a few years.
 Land rights and later the vote became the currency for international recognition and support for royal rule.
 Infighting destroyed the aloha kingdom.